Shubhamkr88/mini-projects/README.md

 # mini-projects
-Contains a mini project game of Rock,paper and scissors

-Made by using HTML , CSS and JAVASCRIPT
+contains two projects , a game of rock , paper and scissors and a To_do_list made by using HTML , CSS and JAVASCRIPT